JamesEmberton/Portfolio/README.md

 Enclosed in this repository are my projects so far in Python and C++.

 ## February 2025 - Measuring Drop Spread Law (Python, Jupyter Notebook)
 Project in second year undergraduate involving cleaning and analysing experimental data of the radial spread of a droplet over time.
-Useful physical quantities were extracted from the data and models were fitted, involving presentation of plots, simple animation and chi-squared analysis.
+Useful physical quantities were extracted from the data and models were fitted, involving presentation of plots, simple animation and error/chi-squared analysis.

-##
+## March 2025 - Numerical Integration (Python, Jupyter Notebook)
+Project in second year undergraduate which sought to compare the efficiency and accuracy of four different numerical integration methods, including Euler, Improved-Euler, Verlet and Euler-Cromer.
+The most efficient of these was found and used to find the solution to a differential equation damped oscillator problem.
+Presentation of plots, chi-squared analysis and simple animations used.